 An insurance company may approach you with a settlement offer, but it’s best not to sign anything until your attorney has reviewed it.
 You don’t want to settle for less than you deserve.
 Our attorneys will protect your best interests and seek fair compensation for your injuries.

 If you or a loved one has recently sustained injuries in a car accident, you don’t have to go through the claims process alone.
-Contact the attorneys at Henshaw & Henry, PC to schedule your free case evaluation today.
+Contact the San Jose car accident attorneys at Henshaw & Henry, PC to schedule your free case evaluation today.
 Let us help you get on the road to recovery.

 Serious car accidents require legal intervention.
 In the days and weeks following a car accident, you may experience confusion and helplessness resulting from back-and-forth phone calls with insurance companies, doctors’ appointments, and missed work time.
 As your bills accumulate, you may be wondering how you’ll pay for everything and when (or if) your life will ever get back to normal.